 Lorenzo Ottoni - Vision of the Holy Family in S. Maria in Campitelli

-Francesco della Valle - Annunciation in S. Ignazio.
+Filippo della Valle - Annunciation in S. Ignazio

 Other pages dealing with Baroque sculpture:

 Bernini's Exiled Statue

 Baroque Monuments to the Popes

 Three busts by Alessandro Algardi

 Statues Close to Heaven